mrtcaner/lean-api/README.md

 ## Components

-- Jersey, HK2, Hibernate, H2, Lombok
+- Jersey, Guice, Hibernate, H2, Lombok

   - There is some integration and unit tests.
 Integration tests are in a different source base and build-helper is used to integrate it to project.